midhunmartin00/Image-Compression/README.md

 # Image-Compression
 The project uses K means algorithm and principal component analysis algorithm .
-If you are already familiar with machine learning, k means is a type of unsuprevised learning algorithm.
-It is a clustering algorithm i.e, the algorithm tries to find clusters in the data set provided.
+If you are not already familiar with machine learning, k means is a type of unsuprevised learning algorithm or in general it is a clustering algorithm i.e, the algorithm tries to find clusters in the data set provided.

 There are mainly two iterative steps in the algorithm:
 a) Assignment step- Each data point is assigned to a cluster whose center is nearest to it.